-The population of the counties and square miles of area won by each Bush and Gore appear to be accurate.
-They are consistent with the election-result map published by USA Today on 20 November 2000.
+- The population of the counties and square miles of area won by each Bush and Gore are reasonably accurate.
+They are close to figures in an election result map published by

-The number of states won by each candidate is inaccurate.
+- The number of states won by each candidate is inaccurate.
 The numbers given (29 and 19) imply that the piece was written before the results of the Florida and New Mexico vote counts were determined.
-The final tallies were 30 states for Bush and 20 for Gore.
+The final tallies were

 residents.
 Homicide data by county for 1999 and 2000 was downloaded from the National Archive of Criminal Justice Data (NAJCD), and the counties won by Gore and Bush were identified using the county-by-county election results made available by CNN.
 (The NACJD provided not only the number of reported murders for each county, but also the population for each.)
 The average murder rate in the counties won by Gore versus the rate in the counties won by Bush was determined from this data.